Wookey-Technologies/sansar-script/README.md

 ```

 That's technically a full Sansar script!
 However, since it does absolutely nothing at all let's
-go ahead and update it before we try using it in a scene.
+go ahead and update it before we try using it in a scene:

-### How to use the debug console

-The `Sansar.Script` namespace includes a log function that can be used to write messages to the
-debug console like so:  `Log.Write("Hello Sansar!");`

-So if we drop that into the example above we will get a script that will write a message to the
-debug console at script initialization time.
-Go ahead and try this out!

 ```c#
 using Sansar.Script;